 When you submit your details for a local listing, you’ll have to verify that the business really exists and that you have permission to list it.
 This is usually done via a code which is posted to the business address.
 When you get the code, just enter it on the website you submitted your details to and your listing will be verified.

 #2 Identify your keywords

-A keyword is basically what your customers will search in Google.
-The first step to a successful SEO strategy is to work out what your customers are actually searching in the first place.
+A keyword (sometimes called a search term or search phrase) is basically what your customers type into Google or another search engine.
+The first step to a successful SEO strategy is to find out what your customers are actually searching in the first place.
 You need to know so you know where to concentrate your efforts when it comes to writing content for your website.

 There are a few ways to find out what your keywords are: